anuragkj/DSA/Heap/readme.txt

--Remove the comments before pasting in terminal -Replace the 'Main' (3 places, NOT from public static void main) from code with the name of the file -Just edit tyhe heapin.txt file for this week's input and the new sorted array will be displayed
+-Remove the comments before pasting in terminal -Replace the 'Main' (3 places, NOT from public static void main) from code with the name of the file -Just edit the heapin.txt file for this week's input and the new sorted array will be displayed